drhsqlite/fossil-mirror/www/signing.md

 Fossil can sign check-in manifests.
 A basic concept in public-key cryptography, signing can bring some advantages such as authentication and non-repudiation.
-In practice, a serious obstacle is the public key infrastructure - that is, the problem of reliably verifying that a given public key belongs to its supposed owner (also known as _"signing is easy, verifying is hard"_).
+In practice, a serious obstacle is the public key infrastructure – that is, the problem of reliably verifying that a given public key belongs to its supposed owner (also known as _"signing is easy, verifying is hard"_).

 Fossil neither creates nor verifies signatures by itself, instead relying on external tools that have to be installed side-by-side.
-Historically, the most used tool for this task was [GnuPG](https://gnupg.org);
-recently there has been an increase in the usage of [OpenSSH](https://openssh.com) for this (the minimum required version is 8.1, released on 2019-10-09).
+Historically, the tool most employed for this task was [GnuPG](https://gnupg.org); recently, there has been an increase in the usage of [OpenSSH](https://openssh.com) (the minimum required version is 8.1, released on 2019-10-09).

 ## Signing a check-in

-When the `clearsign` setting is on, every check-in will be signed (unless you provide the `--nosign` flag to `fossil commit`).
+The `clearsign` setting must be on; this will cause every check-in to be signed (unless you provide the `--nosign` flag to `fossil commit`).
 To this end, Fossil calls the command given by the `pgp-command` setting.